 Geltzer received his J.D. from Yale Law School, where he served as editor-in-chief of the Yale Law Journal, and his PhD in War Studies from King’s College London, where he was a Marshall Scholar.
 Before that, he attended Princeton University, majoring in the Woodrow Wilson School of Public and International Affairs.

 He is the author of US Counter-Terrorism Strategy and al-Qaeda: Signalling and the Terrorist World-View, published by Routledge; and his work has appeared in The Atlantic, Foreign Policy, Parameters, Politico, Studies in Conflict & Terrorism, the Journal of Constitutional Law, the Berkeley Journal of International Law, and the Washington Post.

-"Elected officials cannot silence critics on social media, appeals court rules," coverage by The Washington Post, January 7, 2019, quoting Visiting Professor Joshua Geltzer, executive director, Institute for Constitutional Advocacy and Protection.
+"Trump, Democrats locked in constitutional showdown over Mueller’s report," coverage by the Washington Post, May 8, 2019, quoting Visiting Professor Joshua Geltzer, Executive Director of the Institute for Constitutional Advocacy and Protection.